eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - `interface`, `endpointProtocol`, `endpointProtocolVersion`, `subprotocol`, `subprotocolBodyEncoding`, and `securityAttributes` are set as defined in the CX-0002 standard.
 - `href`: The endpoint address for the logical operation GetSubmodel that is invoked by a data consumer to get the submodel.
 It must have the following format:
   - `edc.data.plane`: server and port of the EDC data plane that is providing the submodel
-  - `{path}`: This part is forwarded to the backend data service by the EDC data plane.
+  - `{path}`: This `{path}` string is forwarded to the backend data service by the EDC data plane.
 Together with the EDC asset information (see below) it must contain all information for the backend data service to return the requested submodel.
 The actual path depends on the type of backend data service that the data provider uses to handle the request.
 More details follow below.
-  - `/submodel`: This part is also forwarded to the backend data service.
+  - `/submodel`: This `/submodel` string is also forwarded to the backend data service.
 As AAS Profile SSP-003 of the Submodel Service Specification is mandatory for release 3.2, `href` must have the suffix "/submodel" representing the invokation of the GetSubmodel operation.
 - `subprotocolBody`: A semicolon-separated list of parameters passed to the data consumer.
   - `id=123`: The id of the asset for which a contract negitiation should be intiated.
   - `dspEndpoint`: Server and port of the EDC control plane used for contract negotiation